allenarduino/allenarduino/README.md

 # About Me
 Software engineer passionate about building and maintaining full-stack web applications that solve real-world problems.
-I'm currently working as a full-time Frontend-Engineer at Green Vision Solutions GmbH.
+I'm currently working as a full-time Software Engineer at Green Vision Solutions GmbH.

 With over 5 years of experience, I specialize in crafting clean, maintainable, and high-impact digital solutions using PHP, React, Next.js, TypeScript, Node.js, PostgreSQL, and MongoDB.
 My journey has taken me from contributing to enterprise platforms like GreenHub, a carbon reporting tool for Green Vision Solutions, to building Sheetrocket, a micro SaaS that transforms spreadsheets into live JSON APIs.